Firanel/lua-color/README.md

 ## Install

 Use `luarocks install lua-color` or add folder to your project root.
+Supports lua >= 5.3.

 ## Documentation